sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/index.md

-You can define "horizontal" section groups, as shown in the preceding image, or you can define "vertical" section groups (`"direction":"vertical"`), which rely on column layout detection rather than text matches to define sections.
+You can define "horizontal" section groups, as shown in the preceding image, or you can define "vertical" section groups (`"direction":"vertical"`), which use column layout detection rather than text matches to define sections.

 **Horizontal sections:**